 Portable Fire Pit Maintenance - What You Need to Know

-To keep your portable fire pit functioning beautifully, it is vital to maintain it properly.
+To keep your portable fire pit functioning beautifully, it's vital to maintain it properly.
 Following are some maintenance tips that will allow you to enjoy your fire pit for a very long time:

-- Avoid putting out the fire in your fire pit with water.
-Water can cause the temperature of the hot fire pit to drop quickly, which can cause cracks.
+- Don't use water to put out the fire in your pit, as it can cause the temperature of the hot fire pit to drop quickly, which can cause cracks.
 Instead, allow the fire to burn out naturally or use sand to douse it.
 Use tongs or a long poker to turn the wood to ensure that the fire goes out completely.

 - For wood-burning fire pits, use seasoned wood as it creates less build-up and delivers a much cleaner burn.

-- If you are using a propane fire pit, shut all the lines and valves that transmit propane to the burner and remove the propane tank.
+- If you're using a propane fire pit, shut all the lines and valves that transmit propane to the burner and remove the propane tank.
 Store the tank in a well-ventilated area, preferably outside while cleaning and maintaining your fire pit.

-- Once you have cleaned your fire pit, use a fire pit cover to protect it from external elements.
+- Once you've cleaned your fire pit, use a fire pit cover to protect it from external elements.
 A good-quality fire pit cover will prevent rainwater, debris, and leaves from accumulating between uses.

 Are Portable Propane Fire Pits Worth It?

-If you want a much easier form of starting a fire that doesn’t require too much setup, portable fire pits are worth the cost.
-More premium products will also be even easier and safer to use, making them secure investments if you think you’ll be using them frequently.
+If you want a much easier way of starting a fire that doesn’t require too much setup, portable fire pits are worth the cost.
+More premium products are even easier and safer to use, making them secure investments if you think you’ll be using them frequently.

 Can You Cook on a Portable Propane Fire Pit?

 While there are a few exceptions based on how much propane they use, most propane fire pits are generally safe to cook over.
-That said, make sure to check your propane pit’s instructions to make sure what the safest ways to cook are, as some may not recommend heating items like hot dogs or marshmallows directly over their flames.
+That said, make sure you check your propane pit’s instructions and carry out safest ways to cook, as some may not recommend heating specific food items like hot dogs or marshmallows directly over their flames.